-The Most Haunted House in Savannah: the Legend, the Facts, and the Fiction
+The Most Haunted House in Savannah: The Legend, the Facts, and the Fiction

 432 Abercorn Street in Savannah, Georgia is a mid-19th century Greek Revival Structure that sits at the corner of Abercorn and East Gordon, on Calhoun Square, in Savannah's historic district.
 The house was built in 1868 (at that time the home was valued at over $20,000, and was considered to be one of the most expensive houses in Savannah) for Civil War veteran and cotton merchant, General Benjamin J. Wilson and his family, who moved into it in 1869.
 The house now stands empty and abandoned, as it has for some time, its once elegant facade looking warn and time ravaged, as the building slips further and further into disrepair.
-The current owners seemingly having no desire to occupy the premises, or to have them occupied by anyone else.
+The current owners seemingly have no desire to occupy the premises, or to have them occupied by anyone else.

 Savannah Georgia abounds with tales of ghosts, and haunted houses.
 One such house, known simply by its street address: 432 Abercorn Street, is considered by many to be the most haunted house in Savannah (to be considered the most haunted house in a city that is considered to be the most haunted in America says a lot).
 This reputation is due as much to the history of the house, and the land on which it stands, as to the myths and rumors that surround the property, and its previous owners.
 Here we will look at the history as well as the rumors, and attempt to separate the fact from the fiction.